agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 the application of sound engineering practices and conservative operating procedures has made flying the safest mode of transport today.
-Now the desire not to compromise this safety makes it difficult to integrate unmanned vehicles into the airspace, accomodate new applications like package delivery, and keep pace with the rapid growth in commercial aviation.
+Now the desire not to compromise this safety makes it difficult to integrate unmanned vehicles into the airspace, accomodate emerging applications, and keep pace with the rapid growth in commercial aviation.
 To that end, the NASA Aeronautics' Airspace Operations and Safety Program (AOSP) System Wide Safety (SWS) project has been investigating new technologies and methods by which crewed and uncrewed aircraft may safely operate in shared airspace.

 This memo surveys some of the distributed computing challenges generally encountered in this setting and methods that may prove